DES-Lab/AALpy/README.md

 selection of optimizations, including **efficient counterexample processing** and **caching**.

 AALpy also has an efficient implementation of the [Alergia](https://link.springer.com/article/10.1007/s10994-016-5565-9) algorithm, suited for passive learning of Markov Chains and Markov Decision processes.
+With Alergia, one can also passively learn deterministic Moore machines.

 ## Installation